CAASM Use Case #9 – Finding Unsanctioned Software

 • Unsanctioned IT & Security tools: any unsanctioned platforms including VPN, Antivirus, Cloud storage, and more.

-Integrating Axonius with your software datasources
+Integrating CAASM with your software datasources

 To find unsanctioned software, you will need to connect to adapter sources that glean lots of information on devices directly.
 These include: